Updated October 2022

 - Sustainable landscape design

 This is a really exciting time to work in the field of sustainable architecture.
 The industry is exploding with all kinds of new technology, building techniques, and systems designers can use to create zero-impact buildings.

-- super light, bendable solar panels that are easier to use than ever
+- Super light, bendable solar panels that are easier to use than ever before

 Multiple career options in architectural design & drafting